UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 | 6 | **Humanity**  | Accepting global responsibilities for justice, peace, and survival. |
 | 7 | **UNIVERSE**  | Aligning with the sacred — moral clarity beyond borders or era. |

-> **Consensus is not uniformity** — it is the choreography of responsibility across scales.
+> **Consensus is not uniformity** — it is the choreography of recogniezed responsibility across scales.

 ---